Manifold Alignment for Semantically Aligned Style Transfer: Manifold Alignment for Style Transfer

+To this end, with the two closed form solutions, we can obtain the projection matrices to project the content features into the style features' subspace.
+This manifold alignment module can be plugged into many existing style transfer frameworks, which will be discussed in Section \ref{Sec_STF}.

-\textbf{Extension to Allow User Editing.} The proposed algorithm can be easily extended to allow user editing.
-Users' input, such as strokes indicating corresponding semantic parts, provides partial semantic meaning.
-In this case, the only change is to modify the affinity matrix $A^{cs}$.
-Suppose the user draws some corresponding areas across the content and style images.
-Denote these corresponding regions as $(\Omega_1^c, \Omega_1^s),..., (\Omega_i^c, \Omega_i^s),..., (\Omega_m^c, \Omega_m^s)$, where $m$ is the total number of corresponding regions defined by the user.
-Then the affinity matrix is obtained with an `OR' operation performed between $A_{ij}^{cs}$ in Eq.~(\ref{Eq_A_Cross}) and $A_{ij}^{cs'}$, where $A_{ij}^{cs'}$ is defined as:
+\textbf{Extension to User Controlled Style Transfer.} The proposed algorithm can be easily extended to allow user editing or using segmentation maps as guidance.
+In both cases, the only change is to modify the affinity matrix $A^{cs}$.
+Denote the corresponding regions as $(\Omega_1^c, \Omega_1^s),..., (\Omega_i^c, \Omega_i^s),..., (\Omega_m^c, \Omega_m^s)$, where $m$ is the total number of corresponding regions. $\Omega_i^c$ and $\Omega_i^s$ are the $i$th corresponding regions indicated by users to have similar style patterns.
+We design two strategies to incorporate these guidance.
+In the first case, users' input, such as strokes indicating corresponding semantic parts, provides partial semantic meaning.
+We use another matrix $A^{cs'}$ which encodes dense connections between such user defined related regions.

+Then the affinity matrix is obtained with an `OR' operation performed between $A_{ij}^{cs}$ in Eq.~(\ref{Eq_A_Cross}) and $A_{ij}^{cs'}$.

-\textbf{Semantic Segmentation Map as Guidance.} If the content image and style image have large overlap in semantic segmentation regions, for example, both images contain faces, then we can also make use of segmentation maps as guidance.
-Denote the corresponding semantic segmentation regions of content and style images as $(\Theta_1^c, \Theta_1^s),..., (\Theta_i^c, \Theta_i^s),..., (\Theta_n^c, \Theta_n^s)$.
-For $\Theta$ with the same subscript, it denotes these regions having the same semantic meaning.
+In the second case, if the content image and style image have large overlap in semantic segmentation regions, then we can also make use of segmentation maps as guidance.
 Different from the small areas drawn by users, semantic segmentation regions may cover large areas, \emph{i.e.}, the whole object in the image.
-If the same scheme as in Eq.~(\ref{Eq_A_Cross_UserEdit}) is used, one pixel may have many corresponding pixels in the affinity matrix, leading to blurry results, as shown in the last column of Figure~\ref{Fig_Semantic}.
-Therefore, when using semantic segmentation maps as guidance to build $A_{ij}^{cs}$, for each feature vector, we calculate $k$ nearest neighbors within the same semantic region, i.e.:
+If dense connection is used, one pixel may have many corresponding pixels in the affinity matrix, leading to blurry results.
+Therefore, instead, we calculate $k$ nearest neighbors within the same semantic region: